felicio/vscode-fold/README.md

-# VS Code Automatic Folding
+# VS Code Fold
-Automatic folding of indented lines for Visual Studio Code
+Auto-folding of indented lines for Visual Studio Code

 ## About